LukasPolon/api_word_counter_training/README.md

 ### CURL usage examples:

-- database must be up and created
-- uvicorn server must be running
+- API and database must be running (setup by docker-compose)

 /word_counter